ke4harper/MxAPI/README.md

 ## API Conventions

+Naming conventions in software development bring a consistent framework that is shared by the participants and can have a dramatic impact on productivity.
+The Multicore Association reference implementation is in the C programming language.
+For that development environment, function and variable names must be unique within a scope.
+Unfortunately for C, the scope often times is global requiring names be made unique by lengthy family name prefixes.
+That makes them longer to type out and more difficult to identify in the body of the code.

+An alternative is to use a naming convention that is terse and does not conflict with other names in the same scope.
+The goal is to have function names almost be part of the programming language, similar to what is possible with programming languages that have named scopes.
+For example, in C# the <b>lock()</b> operation can be performed on almost any object.

+    Proposed Syntax:
+    <result> = <operation_name>_([<arg.]*), where <operation_name> is terse and the trailing underscore (_) identifies our namespace.
+    For example, lock_(<object_handle>)

 <a name="Kim2007">1</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).